If you withdraw from a unit after the census date, academic and financial penalties my apply, dependent on when you withdraw.

-If you withdraw after the applicable census date, academic and financial penalties may apply, dependant on when you withdraw.
-You are not entitled to a refund of fees after the census date of the unit has passed.
-If however you are able to demonstrate special circumstances for withdrawal after the census date you may apply for consideration of a remission of debt and/or refund through the Fees Unit.
+In normal circumstances, you are not entitled to a refund of fees after the census date of a unit has passed.
+However, if you are able to demonstrate that special circumstances beyond your control impacted you after the applicable census date, and caused you to withdraw late or to fail your unit, you may apply for a remission of the relevant debt and academic penalty.

 - the unit does not commence on the published start date